Spay/neuter and vaccinations available for cats at no cost.

 Community cats, also known as feral cats, are a large percentage of the cats participating in Feline Frenzy.
 These cats are in TNR programs, through which they are humanely trapped, spayed or neutered, vaccinated, eartipped (the universal sign that indicates a cat was part of a TNR program) and returned to their outdoor homes.
 TNR is sound public policy because it can reduce shelter intake, “euthanasia” and calls to animal services, and saves taxpayer dollars in the process.
 It is the only humane and effective approach to community cats.

 Alley Cat Allies is providing its expertise to coordinate Feline Frenzy, in addition to funding for all surgeries, microchips, vaccinations and humane education and outreach.

 About Alley Cat Allies

 Alley Cat Allies, headquartered in Bethesda, Md., is the global engine of change for cats.
 We protect and improve the lives of cats through our innovative, cutting-edge programs.
 We are seen around the world as a champion for the humane treatment of all cats.
-Founded in 1990, today Alley Cat Allies has more than a half-million supporters and helps tens of thousands of individuals, communities and organizations save and improve the lives of millions of cats and kittens worldwide.
+Founded in 1990, today Alley Cat Allies has over 1 million supporters and helps tens of thousands of individuals, communities and organizations save and improve the lives of millions of cats and kittens worldwide.
 Its website is www.alleycat.org, and Alley Cat Allies is on Facebook, Twitter, Instagram and YouTube.